Jayamala

 Jayamala (born 28 February 1959) is an Indian actress and politician.
 She served as the Minister for Women and Child Development and Empowerment of Differently Abled and Senior Citizens in the Government of Karnataka, by virtue of being a member of the Karnataka Legislative Council.

-She served as the female president of the Karnataka Film Chamber of Commerce between 2008 and 2010.
-Her popular Kannada films include Premada Kanike, Shankar Guru, Antha and Chandi Chamundi among several others.
+As an actress, she worked predominantly in Kannada films apart from all major South Indian languages.
+Her popular films include Premada Kanike, Shankar Guru, Antha and Chandi Chamundi among several others.
 She has produced and acted in the award-winning Thaayi Saheba.

 Personal life

 Jayamala was born to a Tulu speaking Billava family in Mangalore.
 Her father G. Omaiah was an agriculturist and mother Kamalamma, a homemaker.
 She has six sisters and a brother.
 They moved to Chikmagalur in 1963 after being displaced due to the harbour work in Panambur.

 She was first married to Kannada film actor Tiger Prabhakar and the couple had a daughter Soundarya, a popular actress in her own right.
 After her divorce she married cinematographer H. M. Ramachandra.